-3.1 BDE's Role in the Application Process
+6.1 BDE's Role in the Application Process

-When available, eligible applicants may apply for the Recovery Grant and/or the Recovery and Expansion Loan.
-This process will be conducted in coordination with BDE, who will help applicants identify the type and amount of assistance that best serves their unmet business recovery and growth needs.
+When available, eligible Business Applicants may apply for the Recovery Grant.
+This process will be conducted in coordination with BDE, who will help Business Applicants identify the type of assistance that best serves their unmet business recovery and growth needs.
 BDE will offer technical assistance and guidance during the intake and application process as well.